Code-Institute-Submissions/self-isolation-watch/README.md

 - [PEP 8 online](http://pep8online.com/)
     * I used PEP 8 to check that my Python code complied with formatting standards.

-# Bugs discovered
+## Bugs discovered

-## Password not encoding
+### Password not encoding

-### Solution:
+#### Solution:
-* Simply had forgotten to add the correct type to the password field on both register and login forms.
+* I had Simply forgotten to add the correct type to the password field on both register and login forms.

 ![rectified](testing/screenshots/solving-password-encode.png)

 ## Jinja if statement and for loop, not functioning correctly

-* I wanted a title for the symptom list to appear on the 'my symtpoms' page, followed by the users' symptoms.
+* I wanted a title for the symptom list to appear on the 'my symptoms' page, followed by the users' symptoms.
 If they did not have any symptoms, I wanted to provide text that prompts them to add one.
 I tried to execute this with
 ```
 {% if symptom %}
 {% for symptom in symptoms %}